Khloe Kardashian and True Thompson Are Living Their Best Lives on Family Girls' Trip

 The Keeping Up With the Kardashians star and her 1-year-old daughter are vacationing on the Turks and Caicos Islands with Kourtney Kardashian and Kylie Jenner, and the sisters' friends.

-Khloe posted on her Instagram page on Saturday a photo of her and True playing on the beach with the reality star's BFF Malika Haqq.
+Khloe posted on her Instagram page on Saturday photo of her and True playing on the beach and appearing with her BFFs, twins Malika Haqqand Khadijah Haqq.

 "Girls Trip," Khloe wrote.